Sir Nigel Gresley

 Taking a break from his drawing office above, Sir Nigel is caught off guard.
 Quizzically he surveys the new Western concourse, one hand in his pocket and the other clutching his trade journal, The Locomotive.
 Sir Nigel was quite a showman, his old office building – now a Grade I listed building – the perfect stage-set.
 With his back to the old, he is looking out towards the new, towards today’s busy commuters traveling near and far on trains influenced by his feats of engineering.

-I followed traditional techniques to ensure the highest quality.
-I started with the Sir Nigel Gresley bronze maquette (scale-model).
-I worked in the studio with Barry McGerr, my life model, building a strong armature to size, hand-building the clay figure, first unclothed, then sculpting-on the clothes.
+I followed traditional techniques to ensure the highest quality: working with a model, building a strong armature to size, hand-building the clay figure, first unclothed, then sculpting-on the clothes.
 The mould is made in my studio, then shipped up to the foundry.

 Commissioner: The Gresley Society Trust